Nourin04/Weather-Prediction-using-RNN/README.md

 ## Project Overview

 This project aims to predict weather parameters for the next day based on historical weather data using a Recurrent Neural Network (RNN).
 The system takes past sequences of weather features and outputs a predicted value for the following day.
-It is implemented in Python with libraries such as NumPy, PyTorch, and Gradio for interactive input and visualization.
+It is implemented in Python with libraries such as NumPy and PyTorch.

 ---